 - Basic sciences: Anatomy, Embryology, Pathology, Physiology, etc.

 - Clinical sciences: Radiology, Technique, Diagnosis

 - Outpatient clinics, business management and professional development curriculum

 All three Palmer campuses are very welcoming and offer early hands-on activity within the curriculum, whether it be taking a patient history and observing in the clinic setting, studying anatomy through cadaver dissection or learning palpation and adjusting techniques.

-The curriculum delivery at both Palmer's Davenport and West campuses is through lecture and lab-based courses.
+The curriculum delivery at both Palmer's Main and West campuses is through lecture and lab-based courses.
 Both campuses have sectioned labs for a more hands-on approach and greater access to the instructors.

 Palmer's Florida campus has curriculum mastery courses set up in tracks, which focus on specific areas of instruction and are linked by common subject matter.

 The Main campus is the founding location of the profession.
 It's comprised of 14 major buildings, occupying seven city blocks and is the largest of the three Palmer campuses.
 These buildings contain classrooms, a new, modern athletic and recreation center, the Palmer Center for Chiropractic Research (the largest in the world), an extensive sports chiropractic and rehabilitation facility, the David D. Palmer Health Sciences Library, the Palmer Center for Business Development and the Harold & Marie Bechtel Center.
 There's a close-knit feel on this campus, and it tends to draw students with families, as well as those drawn to the profession by chiropractic philosophy.